-As currently configured, the Windy Gap project is unable to pump from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity as well as during dry periods due to the lack of available water supply.
+the reservoir is needed because the Windy Gap project cannot currently pump water from its source on the Colorado River during wet periods due to the lack of dedicated storage capacity or during dry periods due to the lack of available water supply.
 The Chimney Hollow Reservoir Project will provide Platte River and all project participants with reliable water storage for water available during wet periods and a reserve to draw upon during dry periods.
 As northern Colorado faces projected water shortfalls in the coming decades, this collaborative project will help ensure water supplies are available to help meet the needs of the region, including Platte River and Platte River’s owner communities.

 For more detailed information, visit Northern Water's website